The quantities provided above are averages only.

 Honey

-Quarter the salad potatoes (no need to peel).
+Quater the salad potatoes (no need to peel).
 Halve the bell pepper and discard the core and seeds.
 Slice into thin strips.

 Pop the potatoes onto a large baking tray.
-Drizzle with oil, season with salt and pepper and toss to coat.
+Drizzle with oil, season with salt and pepper, sprinkle over the Chinese 5 spice, then toss to coat.
 Spread out in a single layer.
 TIP: Use two baking trays if necessary.
 When the oven is hot, roast on the top shelf until golden, 25-30 mins.

-Halfway through, turn the potatoes and add the sliced pepper to the tray for the remaining time.
+Turn halfway through, then add the sliced pepper to the tray for the remaining cooking time.

 Meanwhile, remove the pineapple from the tin and quarter each ring.

 Remove the pork belly from the packaging and cut it into 3cm chunks.
-Thread each piece onto the skewer upright, piercing through both the meat and fat layers to keep them secure (2 skewers per person).
-Alternate the pork belly with the pineapple chunks.
+Thread each piece onto the skewer upright, piercing through both the meat and fat layers to keep them secure (2 per person).

 Season with salt and pepper, then place the skewers on a lightly oiled baking tray.
-Drizzle with a little more oil.
+Drizzle with a little oil.
+Remove the spring rolls from the packing and pop onto the baking tray alongside the skewers.

 Season with salt and pepper, toss together and set aside.